TJ's Custom Gunworks

 What is the toughest finish for my gun ?

-What exactly is your "DayGlo" sight highlighting and can you do it on night sights ?
+What exactly is your "DayGlo™" sight highlighting and can you do it on night sights ?

 If I get my gun plated, should I have you do your work before or after I get the plating done ?

-Why does your action job cost more than some of your competitors ?
+Why does your action job cost more then some of your competitors ?

-Why does your plating cost more than some of your competitors ?
+Why does your plating cost more then some of your competitors ?

-What do you think about the new Sig's ?
+What do you think about the new Sig's and other guns?

 Why do you prefer Meprolight sights over the other brands ?